Abdouuul/PerformanceSolution/README.md

 # FundProcess Technical Test

-Goal 🥅:
+Goal:

 - Create a reusable service
 - Create unit tests using the service with dependency injection
-- If possible create a web api using this
+- If possible create a web api using this service

 ## Used Dependencies

 - XUnit
+- Webapi
 - .NET 9.0.303

-## How to run the project 🚀
+## How to run the project

 After cloning the repository, run the following commands: